Frequently Asked Questions

 Why won't my magnets stick?

-Every set is tested before they ship.
+Every set of magnetic digits are tested before they ship.
 If you're having trouble with adhesion, please consider the following:

 Should I use wet application when installing my permanent vinyl digits?